Anderson Cooper Full Circle

-Anderson Cooper Full Circle is an American news program hosted by Anderson Cooper that premiered on July 16, 2018 on Facebook Watch, moving to CNN digital platforms and airing there until 2020.
-On March 29, 2022, the series resumed on CNN+, but the show's fate is unknown following the service's closure.
+Anderson Cooper Full Circle is an American news program hosted by Anderson Cooper that premiered on July 16, 2018, on Facebook Watch, moving to CNN digital platforms and airing there until 2020.
+On March 29, 2022, the series resumed on CNN+ and concluded with the service's closure.

 Format

 On Facebook, the show was broadcast in a vertical format optimal for mobile devices and filmed from wherever Cooper is for Anderson Cooper 360.
 The show includes live polls that offer the ability for to vote on which stories they care about the most.
 Cooper also replies to questions posed by the audience on the show's Facebook comments section.